asaduzzamananik/Google-Calendar-Phishing-Attack-Suricata-and-Wazuh-Detection-Project/README.md

 ## 🧪Phase 4: Execute the Attack
 ### 1. On the Windows VM (Victim):
 Open Email Client:
-  -Access the email account configured to receive the phishing email.
+  - Access the email account configured to receive the phishing email.
 Open the Received Email:
-  -Locate and open the email with the subject "Urgent Security Update Required".
+  - Locate and open the email with the subject "Urgent Security Update Required".
 Open the Attached Calendar Invite:
-  -Open the malicious_invite.ics attachment.
+  - Open the malicious_invite.ics attachment.
 Click the Link in the Invite:
-  -Click on the link provided in the calendar invite to download the payload.
+  - Click on the link provided in the calendar invite to download the payload.
 Execute the Payload:
-  -Run the downloaded newpayload.exe file.
+  - Run the downloaded newpayload.exe file.

 ## 📸PayLoad
 ![payload path](https://github.com/user-attachments/assets/6a4fd379-efb9-40c1-8486-da1f09776665)